-Scientific names are to be in accordance with the International Union of Pure and Applied Chemistry (in particular the Gold Book of IUPAC: https://goldbook.iupac.org/).
+Scientific names are to be in accordance with the International Union of Pure and Applied Chemistry (in particular the Gold Book of IUPAC).

-Abreviations have to be defined the first time that they appear in the text; e.g.: triacylglycerol (TAG).
+Abreviations have to be explained the first time that they appear in the text; e.g.: triacylglycerol (TAG).